 Televisions, phones, data centers—all around us the world is racing to keep up with consumer demand for rich, lifelike video experiences.

-Japan will implement 8K video in their TV networks in 2019 in preparation for the 2020 Olympics.
-8K TVs were first introduced in 2017.
 The bandwidth of 8K is 48Gbps.
 The copper cables can carry this signal about 6 feet maximum.
 Video over IP using a 1Gbps network is impossible without tremendous sacrifice.
 Many video over IP solutions are now recommending a shift from copper to 10Gbps optical networks.
-For 8K video these still require almost a 5:1 compression ratio and all the attendant trade-offs.
+For 8K video, these still require almost a 5:1 compression ratio and all the attendant trade-offs.

 The pace of modern technology introduction is accelerating with each generation coming faster and faster.
 Beyond 8K video is 16K video with nearly 100Gbps bandwidth requirements and then there are immersive technologies like 360 video and VR.

-The video industry has reached a pivot point where optical technology isn’t a choice if we value the improved customer experiences that are driving our progress.
+The video industry has reached a pivot point where optical technology is required if we value the improved customer experiences that are driving our progress.